gnoblet/gnoblet.github.io/README.md

 - **Home**: Full-width landing page with timeline and project showcase
 - **Projects**: Showcase of projects with filtering options
-- **Quarto Blog**: Blog posts rendered from Quarto documents with search functionality
+- **Blog**: Quarto Blog posts rendered from Quarto documents with search functionality
 - **About Me**: Personal information and professional background

 ## 🖼️ Image Handling